August 12th, 2010

 Flash fry the testicles – I added some very expensive sherry brandy (Cardenal Mendoza – a bit extravagant for cooking, but it was all I had to hand) towards the end, to flame the balls and add flavour.

-Lamb and calf testicles are more tender than the bull variety and have a little more flavour too.
+Lamb testicles are more tender than the bull variety and have a little more flavour too.
 The above picture, was taken at La Boqueria, the main food market in Barcelona, which must have more than a dozen stalls selling testicles.